salmanazamdev/sports-inventory-dbms/README.md

 # 🌟 Sports Inventory Database

 Welcome to the **Sports Inventory Database** repository!
 This project contains the SQL file to create and initialize a simple yet robust database for managing sports equipment, customer information, and sales transactions.
 It's perfect for learning SQL, experimenting with queries, or as a foundation for a larger application.
+Pretty basic, yay!

 ---